dextools-io/integration-sdk/http-adapter/README.md

 - Description
 Retrieves details of the latest block processed in the blockchain.

-**Note**: In DEXTools we handle unique blocks per blockchain.
-In case of sharding or any other kind of subdivision
-in the blockchain, We need this endpoint to return the root block number.

 This endpoint is used to limit the range of events requested during the process of blocks in real time.

 It's mandatory that this endpoint returns a block only when all events of that block have been processed and are